Sharath15eUR/Poovanna/2. Network-Training-Program/Assignment 3&4/Section_3.md

 1. **Socket Layer**: The application uses sockets to send data.
 2. **Networking Stack**: The data is passed down through various layers (TCP/IP stack) until it reaches the device driver.
     1. **Driver Interaction**:
     - The driver prepares the packet for transmission by filling out descriptors and invoking `ndo_start_xmit`.
+By invoking this function it is sent to the NIC
     - Example of packet transmission:
         `int result = dev_queue_xmit(skb); // skb is the socket buffer containing data.`